 Double Tree Hilton ($$)

-This four-star hotel is just a short drive from the city center of Panjim.
+Double Tree Hilton is a four-star hotel just a short drive from the city center of Panjim.
 It is set in a peaceful location overlooking the beautiful Mandovi river enclosed by a verdant landscape.
 The relaxed ambiance and gorgeous decor inside provide a sweet respite from the city hustle and bustle.
 But our favorite part of this hotel?
 It has an infinity pool with an amazing view of the river.
 It also has 24/7 access to a modern fitness center.
 Prices start at $80/night.

 Getting Around in Panjim, Goa